hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 **Note:** You must choose the `BM_NETWORK_UNDERCLOUD_RANGE_xxx` to be consistent with any values already chosen for `BM_NETWORK_SEED_IP` and `BM_NETWORK_CIDR`.
 All addresses must be on a common subnet.

+`CUSTOMER_ROUTER_IP` - Use this value to set the interface IP on the external customer router needed for SVC network to function.
+The `CUSTOMER_ROUTER_IP` will reside on the `BM_NETWORK`, facing undercloud server.
+In most of the cases it will be equal to `BM_NETWORK_GATEWAY`

+	export CUSTOMER_ROUTER_IP=192.168.130.1

 `OVERCLOUD_NeutronPublicInterface` - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your overcloud.
 This is the physical interface associated with the BM_NETWORK networks.
 The default value is `eth2`.
 If this is correct you do not need to set this variable.

 	export OVERCLOUD_NeutronPublicInterface=eth2